Tom Frame (bishop): Academic career

 Frame resigned as Anglican Bishop to the Australian Defence Force in November 2006 to become Director of St Mark's National Theological Centre at Barton in Canberra, the administrative headquarters of the School of Theology of Charles Sturt University with the title of Professor.
 He was head of the CSU School of Theology from November 2006 to June 2008.
 He completed his directorship of St Mark's in January 2014.

 In July 2014, Frame was appointed Director of the Australian Centre for the Study of Armed Conflict and Society (ACSACS) at the University of New South Wales, Canberra, and commissioned to produce a 50th anniversary history of the relationship between the University and the Department of Defence.
 In July 2017, he was appointed the inaugural director of the Howard Library (located at Old Parliament House, Canberra) and the Public Leadership Research Group.
 He relinquished directorship of the Howard Library in June 2020.
 In July 2020, he was commissioned by the Chief of the Defence Force to produce a major study of allegations of misconduct by Australian Special Forces personnel in Afghanistan, 2005-2013.
 'Veiled Valour' was published by UNSW Press in June 2022.

 Frame retired from UNSW Canberra in June 2023.

 Personal life

 In 2010, Frame relocated to a rural property adjacent to the village of Tarago (north-east of Canberra) where he is engaged in small-scale beef production.
-Since 2012 he has been the honorary priest-in-charge of the Mulwaree Anglican Mission District consisting of churches at Lake Bathurst, Tarago and Currawang.
+Since 2012 he had been the honorary priest-in-charge of the Mulwaree Anglican Mission District consisting of churches at Lake Bathurst, Tarago and Currawang.
 In 2018 he chose to relinquish episcopal orders voluntarily after concluding that the episcopate was not a permanent order of ministry.

 Frame was awarded the Centenary Medal in 2001 for services to the Australian Defence Force and appointed a Member of the Order of Australia in the 2019 Queen's Birthday Honours for his services to higher education, the Anglican Church, and to the community.